 Following pregnancy and weight loss many women notice that their breasts have not only decreased in size but also have sagged, a condition called Mammary Ptosis.
 Breast augmentation with implants alone is often not enough to restore the breast to a pre pregnancy appearance.
-Often breast augmentation must be combined with a breast lift for the best possible result.
+Often breast augmentation with a breast lift is required for the best possible result.

 Of course an in person consultation with a board certified plastic surgeon will be needed for you to know whether or not you need breast augmentation with breast lift.